-I conclude this section by indicating that the so-called categorially polyvalent modifiers such as only, even, also, etc. can also be considered as inducing VP raising when they have in their scope intransitive VPs.
+I conclude this section by indicating that the so-called categorially polyvalent modifiers such as only, even, also, etc. can also be considered as inducing VP raising when they have intransitive VPs in their scope.
 This point will not be developed here.

-5 Conclusive remarks
+5. Conclusive remarks

 One of the most often used applications of type raising is related to the difficulty of dealing with the semantics of "plural" NPs.
-In fact one can notice that even "simple" sentences which have as the subject NP a conjunction of two proper nouns and the VP marked by the plural verbal marker, do not pass the h-test.
-For this reason many operators defining specific raisings NPs, or even of the (nominal) determiner forming a NP, have been proposed.
-In this paper I advocate for the usefulness of the "classical raising" strictly related to Montagues's NP raising without any additional "non-classical" raising of determiners.
+In fact one can notice that even "simple" sentences whose subject NP is a conjunction of two proper nouns, and the VP is marked by the plural verbal marker, do not pass the h-test.
+For this reason, many operators defining specific raisings of NPs, or even of the (nominal) determiner forming a NP, have been proposed.
+In this paper I argue for the usefulness of the "classical raising" strictly related to Montague's NP raising, without any additional "nonclassical" raising of determiners.
 It can be defined by set-theoretical (type theoretical) means.
-Such VP raising is necessary for the compositional semantics of various complex predicates whose readings are difficult, if not impossible, to be expressed in first order logic.
+Such VP raising is necessary for the compositional semantics of various complex predicates whose readings are difficult, if not impossible, to express in first order logic.

 No formal results concerning VP raising have been presented.
-At least two kind of questions related to formal properties have to be investigated.
-The first concerns the constraints that should be imposed on the content of raised VPs and on the operation leading to it.
+At least two kinds of questions related to formal properties have to be investigated.
+The first concerns the constraints that should be imposed on the content of raised VPs and on the operation leading to the raising.
 We have seen that sets of quantifiers denoted by properly raised VPs are not verbal individuals because they are closed with respect to meets.
-It seems, however that any set of quantifiers denoted by a properly raised VP is increasing in the sense that if a quantifier Q_1 belongs to it and $Q_1 \subseteq Q_2$ then Q_2 also belongs to it.
-For instance we see that (13) above entails (12a) and (12b), Similarly (15) entails (14a) and (14b).
+It seems, however, that any set of quantifiers denoted by a properly raised VP is increasing in the sense that if a quantifier $Q_1$ belongs to it and $Q_1 \subseteq Q_2$ then $Q_2$ also belongs to it.
+For instance we see that (13) above entails (12a) and (12b).
+Similarly, (15) entails (14a) and (14b).

 All examples we have discussed essentially involve the plurality of the subject NPs in sentences with a raised VP.
-It seems thus obvious that individuals should be in some way excluded from the set of quantifiers corresponding to a raised VP and make part of the constraint on raising.
-The set of quantifiers denoted by properly raised VP should also be consistent.
+It seems thus obvious that individuals should be in some way excluded from the set of quantifiers corresponding to a raised VP and thus the constraint on raising should take into account the particular status of individuals.
+The set of quantifiers denoted by properly raised VPs should also be consistent.
 Less obvious is the constraint of completeness.
 We have seen that raised predicates involve plurality and so probably nominal individuals should be excluded from their denotations in some way.
-However, it is not clear whether such plural predicates with singular subject NPs should be considered as non-grammatical or just give rise to false sentences.
+However, it is not clear whether such plural predicates with singular subject NPs should be considered as nongrammatical or just give rise to false sentences.